AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module14/ex2.md

 ![Decision Rule](./images/activity13.png)

 You've now successfully configured your Offer Activity.
-Your Offer Activity is now live, and can be used to deliver optimised and personalized offers to your customers, in real-time.
+Your Offer Activity is now live, and can be used to deliver optimized and personalized offers to your customers, in real-time.

 Next Step: [14.3 - Offers API](./ex3.md)